Please be sure to check this page often, as the CCA is updating it as events unfold.

 The CCA recommends three HIPAA-compliant teletherapy platforms:

-- Free up to 25 sessions.
-A HIPAA-compliant, easy to use, video-based platform with good video quality.
-After 25 sessions, it is $49 a month.
+- A HIPAA-compliant, easy to use, video-based platform with good video quality. $49 a month.

 - Unlimited free sessions.
 A HIPAA-compliant video-based platform with lower video quality.
 A monthly $35 option is available to providers at a higher level of video quality.

 - Industry leader in video-based platforms.
-HIPAA-compliant, unlimited sessions, good video quality, $14.99 a month.
+HIPAA-compliant, unlimited sessions, good video quality, $19.99 a month per user, minimum of 10-users ($200 per month).

 - Read Robert A. Lees', a CCA Member Partner, full newsletter on Teletherapy;